Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-6.md

 ### After the launch

 v1.1.0 was pushed into production not too long after the v1.0 launch. v1.1 added a remote shutter feature and other improvements that didn't make it into the v1.0 release.

+For the weeks following the launch, I pushed updates with bug fixes and new features in preparation for the new year.

 ### Another milestone